eagle840/killercoda-labs/terraforminter/step1.md

 Format the tf files, which 'cleans' up the formatting, the command will show which files it cleaned:
 `terraform fmt`{{execute}}

-Validate the tf files, which does need 'init' before using:
+Validate the tf files, (this needs init to be run first):
 `terraform validate`{{execute}}

 Lets change the port used, using an argument override